tmh-rc/php-advanced/mvc-framwork/authentication.md

 ### Step 5

-The code in `LoginController.php` must be following:
+The code in `LoginController.php` must adhere to the following.

 ```php
 class LoginController